Royal Air Maroc Logo

 Royal Air Maroc Logo 1957

 Designers presented it in a stylized form, with gaps at the intersections of the lines, giving the emblem a sense of lightness and airiness appropriate for the aviation industry.
-The pentagram is enclosed in a circle and topped with a large crown, reflecting the airline’s royal status.
+The pentagram is enclosed within a circle and crowned, reflecting the airline’s royal status.
 This symbolizes luxury, prestige, and impeccable quality.

-Symmetrical bird wings with four feathers each are depicted on the sides, representing flight and linking Royal Air Maroc to air travel.
+Symmetrical bird wings, each with four feathers, are depicted on the sides, representing flight and linking Royal Air Maroc to air travel.
 Below, the brand name is written in both Arabic and English.
 The English part uses a bold, rounded font harmonizing with the drawn elements.
 The logo is colored maroon, a color associated with perseverance, bravery, and strength in Moroccan culture.

 2008 – 2013